ArnoVdH/photoblog/content/blog/2020/books_nonfiction.md

 Yet another all-encompassing history of humanity, but this time much more limited in scope, revoling around one hypothesis: war has, in the long term, made our societies more peaceful.
 In contrast with Harari, Morris' story is much more empirical (except for the boring evolutionary chapter) and thus convincing.

 ### The Bullet Journal Method - Ryder Carroll
 Lots of interesting tips about how to organize your own notebook.
 I've found it really helps me be more productive, if I can just hang on.
-Oh, and my journal is always an ugly but functional ugly mess.
+Oh, and my journal is always an ugly but functional ugly mess, in contrast to the fancy images you see online.

 ### The Communist Manifesto - Karl Marx & Friedrich Engels
 A classic I've reread.
-Interesting but actually the least interesting marxist text I read this year.
+Important but actually the least interesting marxist text I read this year.

 ### Taal voor de leuk - Paulien Cornelisse
 Short and amusing reflections on the Dutch language.
 Nothing special.